CMUAbstract/alpaca-oopsla2017/README.md

 To do accurate run time measurement, remove all PRINTFs.

-We offer compile.sh file for easy build and flash.
-To use it, simply type
+We offer compile.sh and compile_and_run.sh file for easy build and flash.

+Compile using compile.sh and flash manually (recommanded for mspts430):

 	$ ./compile.sh {alpaca,chain,dino} {wisp,mspts430} {ar,cuckoo,rsa,blowfish,cem,bc}

-Or you can compile step by step using the following instructions.
+	$ mspdebug -v 3300 -d /dev/ttyACM0 tilib
+	$ prog bld/{alpaca,chain,dino}/{ar.cuckoo,rsa,blowfish,cem,bc}.out
+	$ run

+Compile and run (recommended for WISP):

+	$ ./compile_and_run.sh {alpaca,chain,dino} {wisp,mspts430} {ar,cuckoo,rsa,blowfish,cem,bc}

 *If you are using mspts430 and want to use UART, MSP-FET has a bug so that sometimes it fails to flash with UART connected.
-You might want to do step-by-step compilation without UART connected and connect UART right before hitting run instead of using compile.sh
+Use compile.sh and connect UART right before hitting run.
+For WISP, use compile_and_run.sh for simplicity.

+You can also manually compile and flash as follows.

 Build: